kasirgalabs/ERIC/README.md

 This is a prototype for the paper called ["ERIC: An Efficient and Practical Software Obfuscation Framework"](https://ieeexplore.ieee.org/document/9833625) which is published in [2022 52nd Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN)](https://ieeexplore.ieee.org/xpl/conhome/9833551/proceeding).

+The tool is designed for academic research needs, therefore there can be still bugs, issues, so feel free to ask and help us to improve.

 ![image](screenshots/idecollage1.png)

 ERIC (Encryption tool for RISCV with Compiler) has an LLVM-based compiler that provides many encryption options for riscv-based systems.